DuaneYaiser/DrumbitGrader/README.md

 A version of the autograder online for students to run the program on and get immediate feedback of the report to let them know what's meeting the rubric requirements and what is not.

-An option to auto email each student when they submit the file that sends the report of their grade point by point.
+An option to auto-email each student when they submit the file that sends the report of their grade point by point.

 A GUI for the teacher to submit files/folder to autograde.
-Options include CSV output version, auto emailer, and eventually other options for setting template requirements, such as specific rhythms for specific tracks and other settings.
-Might even be able to customize using a 16 step row that changes code requirement.
+Options include CSV output version, auto-emailer, and eventually other options for setting template requirements, such as specific rhythms for specific tracks and other settings.
+Might even be able to customize using a 16 step row that changes rubric requirements in code.